Aditya-B-007/Reinforcement-Learning-for-Drone-Traffic-Surveillance/README.md

 The system is conceptualized in two phases: Simulation and Deployment.

-1.  **Simulation (This Repository):** We use the realistic SUMO traffic simulator to create a digital twin of a complex intersection.
+1.  **Simulation (This Repository):** I used the realistic SUMO traffic simulator to create a digital twin of a complex intersection.
+Silk Board in Bengaluru faces heavy traffic everyday with 1.5 KM covering distance taking upto 1.5 hours.
 A Rainbow DQN agent is trained in this environment.
 The agent's "vision"—the queue lengths and waiting times—simulates the data that would be provided by a real-world drone.
+This aids in efficient dispersion of traffic
 2.  **Deployment (Future Goal):** The trained agent can be deployed in the real world.
 A drone positioned above an intersection  would capture live video.
 A computer vision model would process this feed to extract real-time traffic data, which is then fed to our trained agent to control the physical traffic light.

 ## Features